aashish-chaple/user-management-aws-terraform/README.md

-# Cloud Web Application
+# Health Check RESTful API

-This is a simple cloud-based web application built using **Node.js** and **Express**.
-It provides essential API endpoints to ensure that the application is up and running.
-The application includes health check routes and other basic functionalities for cloud service readiness.
-It is designed to be scalable and deployable on cloud platforms.
+This is a simple HealthCheck REST API built using **Node.js** and **Express**.
+The health check API allows us to monitor the health of the application instance and alert us when something is not working as expected.
+The health check API prevents us from sending traffic to unhealthy application instances and automatically replace/repair them.
+It also helps us improve user experience by not routing their quests to unhealthy instances.

 ## Features
 - Health Check API (`/healthz`) to verify the health of the application.